c17hawke/tfod-setup/docs/index.md

 ## STEP-10 Copy from _research/object_detection/samples/config/_ _YOURMODEL.config_ file into _research/training_

-### Changes to be made in config file are highlighted below-

 !!!
 Note
-    Following config file shown here is with respect to ssd_mobilenet_v1_coco.So if you have downloaded it for any other model apart from SSD you'll see config file as shown below-
+    Following config file shown here is with respect to **ssd_mobilenet_v1_coco**.So if you have downloaded it for any other model apart from SSD you'll see config file with YOUR_MODEL_NAME as shown below-
     ```
     model {
     YOUR_MODEL_NAME {